Siege of Akragas (406 BC): Siege of Akragas

-The siege fails
+Siege fails

 Himilco now assumed command of the Punic army.
 His first duty was to restore the morale of his soldiers, which he did by sacrificing a child to the god the Greeks associated with Cronos and some animals to the sea by drowning them, after putting a stop to the tomb-destroying activities.
 Then he continued building siege ramps using the materials already collected and also dammed the Hypsas River, (the course of which made it act as a moat for Akragas), for gaining better access to the city.

 At this point Daphnaeus of Syracuse arrived with 30,000 hoplites and 5,000 cavalry to break the siege, accompanied by thirty triremes.
 The Greek army may have been larger as light troops are not included in the tally.
 Himilco led the mercenaries in the eastern camp to intercept this army, while the main army stayed in their camp and kept the garrison of Akragas in check.
 A battle was joined somewhere on the right bank of the River Himera (the actual battle site is unidentified and subject to debate).
 The Punic army at first managed to create difficulties for the Italian Greeks stationed on the left of the Greek battle line, but the Syracusan right wing scattered their Punic counterparts before the Carthaginians gained any decisive advantage.
 The Greeks ultimately managed to defeat the Carthaginians in a hotly contested battle.
 The Punic army fled the field leaving almost 6,000 dead behind.
 Daphnaeus chose to regroup his soldiers before giving chase.

 As the fleeing Carthaginians retreated past Akragas, the city dwellers clamored to be led out to attack the enemy, which their generals (including the Spartan Dexippus), refused to do, fearing a repeat of the Himera debacle of 409 BCE.
 The victory of the Syracusan-led army, which had not pursued the retreating Carthaginians also fearing a counterattack, had lifted the siege of the city, and the eastern camp of the Carthaginian army had fallen into Greek hands.
 This positioned the Greeks favorably against the Punic army, with the initiative firmly in their hands.